ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 hello cyber world
 ```

-**Answer:** "hello cyber world" comes out because echo prints that string as-is, and it contains "cyber" so grep lets it through.
+**Answer:** "hello cyber world" prints because echo outputs the string as-is, and it contains "cyber" so grep matches it.

-### clear vs Ctrl+L
+## clear vs Ctrl+L

 Ran `clear`, then `Ctrl+L` on a new line.

-**Answer:** Same visible result, different mechanism — Ctrl+L is handled by the terminal itself, clear is an actual separate program that does the same job.
-Either way your scrollback is still there, it's just pushed out of view.
+**Answer:** Same result on screen, different mechanism - Ctrl+L is handled by the terminal itself, clear is a separate program.
+Either way the scrollback isn't deleted, just scrolled out of view.

 ---

-## Part 7 — Archives
+## Part 7 - Archives

 Command:
 ```